travelping/tetrapak/README.md

     edoc.hidden :: boolean()

-Whether documentation for hidden functions shall be generated.
+Whether documentation for hidden functions should be generated.
 Defaults to `false`.

 -------------------------------------------------------------------------